Mutahi Kagwe: Professional career

 Before Kagwe got into politics he was in private business and had an independent publishing house as well as a public relations company.
 Between 1987 and 1989 he was working with the Standard Media Group's advertising department where he rose to the position of commercial director of the institution.
-Outside of politics he has held and continues to hold many positions including, chairman of several corporate boards.
-He is also the former Multimedia University Council Chairman.
-He is a professional member of the Marketing Society of Kenya, the Kenya Institute of Management, the parliamentarian network of the World Bank, and the Commonwealth Parliamentary Association.

 Political career

 Kagwe's political journey began in the year 2002 when he became the fifth member of parliament for Mukurweini Constituency in Nyeri County on a National Rainbow Coalition (NARC) party ticket.
 As a member of parliament, he was the chair of the parliamentary committee on Finance, Trade, Tourism, and Planning.

 In the year 2005, Kagwe was appointed to the cabinet as the minister of Information, Communication and Technology (ICT) by the late former President Mwai Kibaki.
-In this position, he, along with the former permanent secretary for the Ministry of Information, Communications and Technology, Dr. Bitange Ndemo, spearheaded the construction of The East African Marine System (TEAMS), which was the first fiber-optic project for Eastern Africa.
-This saw Kenya taking up the use of fiber-optic cables, leading to a great transformation in communication because there was a reduction of call tariffs across the different telecommunication network providers and a spiral of internet speeds.

-It is also worth mentioning that Vodafone and Safaricom launched Mpesa, the world's first-ever mobile money transfer system, in Kenya during his term.

 Kagwe tried to retain his parliamentary seat during the 2007 Kenyan general elections but he lost it to Kabando wa Kabando.
-He then disappeared from the limelight and made a comeback in the 2013 Kenyan General Elections to run for a seat in the Senate of Kenya on a NARC party ticket.
+He ran in the 2013 Kenyan General Elections for a seat in the Senate of Kenya on a NARC party ticket.
 He won and became the first senator of Nyeri County.

 He assumed office as the senator of Nyeri county in March 2013.
-During his term, his achievements included the championing of “The Best Classroom,” an Early Childhood Education program that aspires to promote the quality provision of ECDE nationwide.
-He is also credited with having sponsored the Cyber Security and Protection Bill in the Senate of Kenya.

 In the 2017 Kenyan general elections, he pursued the Nyeri gubernatorial seat on a Jubilee party ticket, which he lost.
-In 2019 he was appointed to the board of the Energy and Petroleum Regulatory Authority (EPRA).

-After being appointed the cabinet secretary for Health in February 2020, beginning in March 2020, he led Kenya's National Emergency Response Committee in its fight against the COVID-19 pandemic.
-His efforts, amid countless domestic and local challenges, earned him International recognition in the Wall Street Journal.